dhaan-ish/Budget-Tracking/README.md

 ### 3. Dropdown to Change Currency

 - **3.1 Currency Label and Editable Dropdown**
-  - The currency label is appropriately placed, and the dropdown is editable, allowing you to choose from four currency options: $ Dollar, 室, ⯬॥, in a stylized dropdown list format.
+  - The currency label is appropriately placed, and the dropdown is editable, allowing you to choose from four currency options: Dollar, Euro, Pound, Ruppee in a stylized dropdown list format.

 - **3.2 Editable Currency Dropdown List with Four Values**
   - The dropdown list includes four currency values in the specified format.